raforg/rawhide/CONTRIBUTING.md

 If you want to make changes yourself, please follow my coding/documentation style precisely.
 Any changes to functionality probably need to include corresponding changes to documentation and tests.
-Everything *rh* does needs to be documented, and everything that is documented needs to be tested.
+Everything that *rh* does needs to be documented, and everything that is documented needs to be tested.

 When changing code and tests, please run all of the tests as both a non-`root` user, and as the `root` user, and consider running all tests on